 The Cub Cadet XT1’s 46-inch long blade is well suited for large yards and properties.
-It’s adjustable seat allows you to cover the ground in comfort.
+Its adjustable seat allows you to cover the ground in comfort.

 2. Troy-Bilt Pony 42K Tractor – Best Durable Garden Tractor

 The Troy-Bilt Pony 42K Tractor makes short work of large properties.
 It sports a seven-speed transmission.
-Combined with its 17-HP 541cc Kohler engine, the Troy-Bilt can really move, even in reverse.
+Combined with its 17-HP 541cc Kohler engine, the Troy-Bilt can move, even in reverse.

 The Troy-Bilt Pony 42K Tractor’s steel front axle provides more stable control and allows for easy maneuvering.
 Grass height can be controlled on the go with an easily reachable blade lever.
-The variable cutting height comes in handy on yards and spaces with varied levels.
+The variable cutting height comes in handy on yards and spaces with varying levels.